ZJZAC/ZJZAC.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 Two papers are accepted by ACM MM 2024.
+Congrats to Yanghao Su and Ruiqi Wang!
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted by ECCV 2024.
 Congrats to Runyi Hu!
 - *2024.05*: &nbsp;🎉🎉 Two papers are accepted by ICML 2024.
 Congrats to Kui Zhang and Weitao Feng!
 - *2024.04*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2024.
 Congrats to Hanlin Gu!